guidrymwg/MapExample/README.md

 First download this project using the <b>Clone or Download</b> button, either by importing into Android Studio using GitHub version control, or by downloading and unpacking a .zip file.
 Full instructions for both may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting <i>Appendices > Packages for All Projects</i> from the menu.

-The full instructions for creating this project from scratch may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting Map Example from the menu.
+The full instructions for creating this project from scratch may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting <em>Map Example</em> from the menu.